Indigo5684/Notes/docs/math/abstract-algebra/DF-12-modules-pids.md

 **Definition**.
 Given any integral domain $R$, the *rank* of an $R$-module $M$ is the maximum number of $R$-linearly independent elements of M.

-**Collary**.
+**Corollary**.
 The rank of a free module is the number of generating elements.

 **Theorem**.
 Let $R$ be a principal ideal domain, and $M$ be a free $R$-module of finite rank $m$, and $N$ be a submodule of $M$.
 Then,